fireproofsocks/dotenvy/docs/guides/phoenix.md

 ## Manually Editing Files

-If you already have a Phoenix application and you want to retrofit it to use `Dotenvy`, then you can reference the files below as a guideline for editing your configuration files.
+If you have an existing Phoenix application and you want to modify it to use `Dotenvy`, then you can reference the files below as a guideline for editing your configuration files.

 Pay attention to how the files are organized: most of the configuration has been moved into the `runtime.exs` leaving only minimal bits in the env-specific compile-time configs.
 Remember that one of the guiding principles of `Dotenvy` is to use runtime configuration whenever possible.